cs3110/textbook/_sources/chapters/ds/rb.md

 Here are the new conditions we add to the binary search tree representation
 invariant:

-1. There are no two adjacent red nodes along any path.
+1. **Local Invariant:** There are no two adjacent red nodes along any path.

-2. Every path from the root to a leaf has the same number of black nodes.
+2. **Global Invariant:** Every path from the root to a leaf has the same number of black nodes.
 This number is called the *black height* (BH) of the tree.

 If a tree satisfies these two conditions, it must also be the case that every subtree of the tree also satisfies the conditions.
 If a subtree violated either